frankframework/frank-manual/docs/source/gettingStarted/horizonsTransform.rst

    .. literalinclude:: ../../../src/gettingStarted/configurations/NewHorizons/booking2destinations.xsl
       :language: xml

 #.
+Open file ``projects/gettingStarted/configurations/NewHorizons/ConfigurationIngestBooking.xml``, you will continue editing it.
+#.
 The ``<SenderPipe>`` you added in the previous section points to path ``Exit`` now.
 Please update it to point to the pipe you will add in this section.
 Here is the update:

    .. code-block:: XML